kkrt-labs/kakarot-ssj/docs/general/local_state.md

 ## Implementation design

-The state is implemented as a struct composed by `StateChangeLog` - for objects that need to be overriden in the State - and `SimpleLog` data structures, for objects that only need to be appended to a list.
+The state is implemented as a struct composed by `StateChangeLog` - for objects that need to be overridden in the State - and `SimpleLog` data structures, for objects that only need to be appended to a list.
 They are implemented as
 follows: